The Turn Off the Lights is a popular browser extension, and it’s possible that your language is not translated. But you can help us today!

 To get a good quality of the translation and to get it uniform in all languages.
 First of all, you must follow the rules here below:

 - The trademark “Turn Off the Lights” may not be translated to other languages. (*Only Chinese translators may translate this text)

-- The first letters of the trademark must be all in capital, and not the mid word “the”.
+- The first letters of the trademark must be all in the capital letters, and not the mid-word “the”.